- Solar advice hub

 Summary

-Intelligent Octopus Flux is the best export tariff for most solar households in the UK.
+Intelligent Octopus Flux is one of the best export tariffs for most solar households in the UK.

 This is due to the supplier’s radical decision to offer the same rates for imported and exported electricity, but only to systems that include a battery with smart controls.